xShadowCodingx/shadowcms/README.md

 **Do not go by this README just yet.
 I am working on finishing V1**

+**Working on a text editor and chart library, so I can make this project completely open source** - 9/26/24

 ##### Key Features:

 - Written in JavaScript